Yokohama Municipal Subway 4000 series: Technical details

 Construction is of stainless steel.
 Cars are 18 m long (leading cars are 54 cm longer), 2,760 mm wide, and approximately 3.5 m tall.
 The trains use a VVVF traction control system that allows for full regenerative braking.
 The trains have a maximum design speed of 90 km/h but are limited to 80 km/h during operation.

 History

 On 13 December 2021, the Yokohama Municipal Subway announced that new trainsets would be purchased for the Blue Line, replacing the oldest 3000A series trainsets dating back to 1992.

 The order was originally made in 2018 for a new batch of 3000V series trainsets but that plan was abandoned in favour of newer 4000 series cars.

 As of 3 April 2022, five trainsets (30 vehicles) are to be commissioned in 2022 while the remaining three sets (18 vehicles) will enter service in 2023.

 The first trainset entered service on 2 May 2022.

+To replace the rest of the 3000S series series, eight sets of the second batch of 4000 series cars are scheduled to be introduced between 2027 and 2030.
+These cars will be manufactured by J-TREC.